-The discovery learning course is a six-week course that takes place during your medical education in phase one.
-The goal of the discovery learning course is to provide you with hands-on experiences that will bolster your engineering-infused medical education.
+The discovery learning period is a six-week experience that takes place at the end of the first year.
+The goal of the discovery learning period is to provide you with hands-on experiences that will bolster your engineering-infused medical education.
 Your discovery learning experience may take several different forms, and you have the power to choose the immersion program that fits your goals and interests best.
 Some options include:

 The global studies option in your discovery learning course allows you to consider a variety of issues that influence the health of different populations and countries.
 You will be introduced to globalization with projects that may include: the environment, nutrition, education, innovation, culture, the medical system, agency involvement in health, and other relevant issues.
 This course culminates in the Global Community Immersion Program, which can fuel data for your IDEA and Capstone Project.

-The research immersion option in your discovery learning course will introduce you to the foundations of multi-disciplinary research in a field of medicine or engineering alongside Illinois faculty researchers, including our world-class research mentors.
+The research immersion option in your discovery learning period will introduce you to the foundations of multi-disciplinary research in a field of medicine or engineering alongside Illinois faculty researchers, including our world-class research mentors.
 Here you will learn about the purpose for research, identify research issues, find, evaluate, and use sources effectively, recognize methods associated with different types of data and disciplines, and write a literature review.
-This course will prepare you for research papers and advanced research methods courses.
+This experience will prepare you for authoring research papers and exploring advanced research methods.

 Sponsored by the Center for Global Studies through support of the U.S. Department of Education’s Title VI NRC Program.